In the same category

 The principles of community engagement strategies

-There are several identified core principles of community engagement strategies that can be listed:
+There are several identified core principles of community engagement strategies:

 - Action and impact

 - Transparency and trust

 - Collaboration and a common goal

 The benefits of community engagement (Why community engagement matters?)

 Community engagement makes your community members feel involved and recognized.
 Members of an organisation consider themselves "engaged" when they actively participate in the day-to-day operations of their company, whether it be through project implementation, decision-making, or discussions and deliberations.
 But it does not end there.
 Here are a few examples of key community engagement benefits that are frequently mentioned:

 - Empower and integrate members from diverse backgrounds;

 - Improve the chances that projects/programs will be commonly validated;